antham/doc-hunt/README.md

 Doc-hunt [![Build Status](https://travis-ci.org/antham/doc-hunt.svg?branch=master)](https://travis-ci.org/antham/doc-hunt) [![codecov](https://codecov.io/gh/antham/doc-hunt/branch/master/graph/badge.svg)](https://codecov.io/gh/antham/doc-hunt) [![codebeat badge](https://codebeat.co/badges/dc8062aa-0b73-4d58-8b6e-a3b336409ba8)](https://codebeat.co/projects/github-com-antham-doc-hunt)
 ========

-Doc-hunt track changes occuring on your source code to help your keeping your documentation up to date.
+Doc-hunt track changes occuring on your source code to help you keeping your documentation up to date.

 ## How it works ?

 ### Example : README.md

-For instance, this repository contains a README.md.
-This readme is really tied to cmd module that live in this repository cause it's there where we have all commands implemented.
-So, to keep my readme up to date, I needed to track this folder.
+This repository contains a README.md and it rely heavily on features made in cmd module, so to keep my README up to date, I need to track cmd folder.

+#### Part 1 : Setup

-To setup this tracking, I will do :
+To setup this tracking I will do :

 ```
 doc-hunt add config README.md cmd
 ```

-It will create a file .doc-hunt at the root of my repository, I have to track this file with my version control system.
+It will create a file .doc-hunt at the root of my repository and I record it to my version control system, this file will track every changes occuring on files recorded in my config.

+#### Part 2 : Tracking changes

-Later on, after few changes on my source code, I want to check if I have to update my doc, I run :
+After few changes on my source code, I want to check if I have to update my doc, I run :

 ```
 doc-hunt check